Federal Indictments for Government Contractor Fraud

 These are all questions of fact – your government contractor fraud defense attorney should look into these issues, and make a determination whether or not to bring certain matters before the court after the grand jury proceeding.
 In some circumstances, depending on the facts, you could get an indictment dismissed.

-Was there a specific process that government was to follow before bring the case?
+Was there a specific process that the government was to follow before bringing the case?
 Government contracting rules, especially those involving SBA regulations with specific authority from congress, can create a situation where the prosecutor ‘jumps the gun’ and brings the case before the grand jury but fails to follow a required process.
+See information about avoiding liability for PPP Loan Fraud.

 Is the government’s case a fishing expedition where there is no real evidence?